 Lawyers and doctors have a bad habit of using BIG words.
 Bob and his staff have designed this page to help understand the medical records and legal jargon that you will likely run into – See more at:

-Annuity – amount of money paid to somebody yearly or at some other regular interval.
+Annuity – the amount of money paid to somebody yearly or at some other regular interval.

 Attractive Nuisance – a potentially harmful object such as a pool, or condition of the land that, by its features, tends to lure people, mostly children.